Akhil-Nagpal/DSA/BinaryTrees/BinarySearchTree/Readme.md

-# Core Impletion of Binary Search Tree
+# Core Implementation of Binary Search Tree

-&#10687; First &#8227; We need to make a Binary Search Tree Node.
-This Node is same as Doubly Linked List Node but the pointera act as in tree format.
+&#10687; First &#8227; We must make a Binary Search Tree Node.
+This Node is the same as the Doubly Linked List Node but the pointera acts as in tree format.

 ### Node &#8227;